 Sometimes, this leads to owners giving dogs food that they themselves enjoy as treats.
 Though they do this with the best of intentions, they are actually putting their dogs at risk.
 There are certain foods that are safe for humans to consume, but toxic to dogs.
 Here are 10 foods you’d definitely want to avoid feeding your dog.

 There’s a good chance you already know this, but it still bears repeating: keep chocolates away from your puppy!
-Chocolate contains the compounds theobromine and theophylline, both toxic to dogs.
-These can cause vomiting, seizures, panting, diarrhea, heart and nervous system damage, and even death.
+Chocolate contains the compound theobromine, which is toxic to dogs.
+Thiscause vomiting, seizures, panting, diarrhea, heart and nervous system damage, and even death.
 Add that to chocolate’s natural caffeine content (more on that in a bit), and you’d know why you should keep that chocolate bar to yourself.

 One can find salt in a wide variety of foods, from bacon to your favorite bag of chips.
 However, this doesn’t mean that it’s okay to feed salty foods to your dog.
 Too much salt may cause electrolyte level imbalance, dehydration, and even diarrhea.
 Considering the tropical weather in the Philippines, this makes salty food especially dangerous to our furfriends.